ocaml/ocaml.org/data/tutorials/getting-started/1_02_troubleshooting.md

 ---
-id: arm64-fix
+id: troubleshoot
-title: Fix Homebrew Errors on Apple M1
+title: Installation Troubleshooting
 description: |
-  This page will walk you through the workaround for ARM64 processors on newer Macs.
+  This page contains instruction to troubleshoot common problems you might stumble accross while installing OCaml.
 category: "Setup"
 ---

+# Installation Troubleshooting

+This page contains instruction to troubleshoot common problems you might stumble accross while installing OCaml.

-# Fix Homebrew Errors on Apple M1
+## Homebrew Errors on Apple M1

 Since [Homebrew has changed](https://github.com/Homebrew/brew/issues/9177) the way it installs, sometimes the executable files cannot be found on macOS ARM64 M1.
 This might cause errors as you work through these tutorials.
 We want Homebrew to install ARM64 by default, so there are a few changes we need to make in order to do this.